mdrosophila/data/README.md

 }

-run_analysis<-function(){

 ## Unzip the downloaded file.
 The names files are stored in filenames
+## 1. Merges the training and the test sets to create one data set.
+## 2. Extracts only the measurements on the mean and
+##standard deviation for each measurement.
+## 3.Uses descriptive activity names to name the activities
+## in the data set.The activity names are extracted from
+## activity_labels.txt file.
+## 4. Appropriately labels the data set with descriptive variable names.
+## Remove '-',"()"from column names, make names readable
+## The first character t are replaced with time
+## And the f with frequency
+## Replace Cap letters with lower letters
+##5.Creates a second, independent tidy data set with the average of
+##each variable for each activity and each subject.
+##Melt data based on activity and subject
+##caculate mean of other variables based on activity and subject

+run_analysis<-function(){

         filenames<-unzip("./data/hw3.zip")

         ## 1. Merges the training and the test sets to create one data set.